BrianMacIntosh/vis-chronicle/README.md

 vis-chronicle is a tool to generate web-based timelines from Wikidata SPARQL queries.
 You feed the tool a specification JSON file that describes what items to put on the timeline.
 The tool gathers the needed data from Wikidata and produces a JSON file suitable for feeding directly to [vis-timeline](https://github.com/visjs/vis-timeline).

+[vis-chronicle-demo](https://github.com/BrianMacIntosh/vis-chronicle-demo) is a demo application using this tool.

 ## Example

 This specification file generates a timeline containing the lifespans of every United States president.